Are you facing a divorce? Trying to help a divorcing friend?

 Ms. Sullivan-Howell is working on her first book which is set to be published next year.

-In How to Crush Your Divorce and Keep Your Faith, attorney Bree Sullivan-Howell shares experiences and lessons learned from nearly two decades as a leading divorce attorney along with insights from her own divorce journey.
+In How to Crush Your Divorce and Keep Your Faith, attorney Bree Sullivan-Howell shares experiences and lessons learned from over two decades as a leading divorce attorney, along with insights from her own divorce journey.